dpranke/minimal_gn/README.md

 # A Minimal GN configuration

-The [GN] build tool is used by Chromium and Fuchsia in conjunction with the [Ninja] build tool to build software.
+The [GN] build tool is used by the Chromium and Fuchsia projects (and others) in conjunction with the [Ninja] build tool to build software.

 GN is not particularly designed to be easy to use for small projects, and it is not designed to be a "batteries included" system: you have